thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 Makes the alarm visible to the **direct owner** of the originator — either a **Customer** or the **Tenant**.

-It allows owners to see alarms from all devices or assets they manage, without manually configuring additional relations.
+This allows owners to see alarms from all their managed devices/assets **without needing to set up additional relations**.

+{% include images-gallery.html imageCollection="step-6-propagate-alarm-2" %}

 <hr>

+{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
 <b><font size="3">Propagate alarm to entity owners hierarchy</font></b>

 Propagates the alarm **up the entire ownership chain**, ensuring visibility at every parent level: